-Mary Anderson - inventor of the wiper blade, one of the favourite extras of cars.
+Mary Anderson - inventor of the wiper blade, one of the favourite extras on cars.
 On a visit to New York City in the winter of 1902, on a frosty day Anderson gets on a bus.
 She notices that the bus driver is having difficulty seeing out the windows due to the falling snow.
-In order to clear the windshield, the driver had to stop the car and go outside to wipe the windshield with his hands.
-Anderson imagines a windshield wiper that the driver of the car can operate from the inside.
-When she returnes to Alabama, she hires a man to construct a hand-operated device to keep the windshield clean.
+In order to clear the windshield, the driver had to stop and go outside to wipe the windshield with his hands.
+Anderson imagined a windshield wiper that the driver can operate from inside.
+When she returned to Alabama, she hired a man to construct a hand-operated device to keep the windshield clean.
 Anderson applied for and was granted a 17-year-old patent for a windshield wiper in 1903.
 Her device consisted of a lever inside the vehicle that operated a rubber blade on the outside of the windshield.